snowplow/snowbridge/docs/documentation/configuration/transformations/custom-scripts/javascript-configuration.md

     # Timeout for execution of the script, in seconds. (optional)
     timeout_sec         = 20

     # optional, disables JS source maps, which allow access to the filesystm.
-It is recommended to set to true where possible.
     disable_source_maps = true

     # optional, may be used when the input is a Snowplow enriched TSV.
 This will transform the data so that the `Data` field contains an object representation of the event - with keys as returned by the Snowplow Analytics SDK.